поиск файлов в иерархии каталогов (search for files in a directory hierarchy)

 symbolic link; see the HISTORY section below.

-Supported.
-If the POSIXLY_CORRECT
+-perm Supported.
+If the POSIXLY_CORRECT environment variable is

 not set, some mode arguments (for example +a+x) which are